-The Xojo Dev Center has step-by-step instructions on how to do this, which you can read about here: Ad-Hoc Device Deployment.
+There are step-by-step instructions on how to do this, which you can read about in the Xojo User Guide here: iOS Device Deployment.

-The Xojo Dev Center has instructions on how to use TestFlight: Using TestFlight
+Check out the Xojo Docs for instructions on how to use TestFlight: Submitting to TestFlight

 To get your app in the hands of end users, you will typically want to use the App Store.
 To do so, you will build your app using an iOS Distribution Profile.
 You will have to be a member of the iOS Developer Program.

-The Xojo Dev Center has step-by-step instructions on how to build and submit an app to the App Store which you can read about here: Submitting to the App Store.
+Check out the Xojo Docs for step-by-step instructions on how to build and submit an app to the App Store: Submitting to the iOS App Store.

 Volume Purchase Program